avierstr/amplicon_sorter/README.md

 `-sfq', '--save_fastq`: Save the results also in fastq files (fastq files will not contain the consensus sequence)

+`-ra', '--random`: Takes random reads from the inputfile if --maxreads is lower than total number of reads that passed criteria

 ### How it works (in short):

  1. The script reads the inputfile and creates a read length histogram of all the reads in the file.